Persource2007/FES/ROLE_BASED_ACCESS_CONTROL.md

 3. **Published Story Visibility:**
    - ✅ Visible to Org B Editor, Org B Admin (story is in their org)
    - ✅ Visible to FES Editor, FES Admin, Super Admin
-   - ❌ Not visible to Org A Editor (different organization)
+   - ❌ Not visible to Org A Editor (different organization, unless Org A Admin has multi-org access to Org B)
+4. **Story Deletion:**
+   - ✅ FES Admin can delete this story (can delete from all orgs)
+   - ✅ Org B Admin can delete this story (can delete from own org)
+   - ✅ Org A Admin can delete this story (if granted access to Org B)

 ---